danielkm-ee/lora_daq_module/firmware/readme.md

 I also tried to understand the original Seeed code to get more understanding for lora, but it includes extensive LoRaWAN network-server configuration.
 This adds a large amount of logic beyond the PHY layer, which makes it harder to follow for our case for point-to-point LoRa use case.
 So I directly referred to `radio.h` under `firmware\lib\SubGHz_Phy` to locate the functions used for radio initialization and configuration.

+Update: I have test with external dev board flashing RX firmware `make rx` and verify through a point-to-point test that our LoRa module is correctly configured and can transmit the correct packet signal that can be decoded.

 All of the LoRa application code is organized under `src/lora`.

 #### TODO:
 - [x] Test the signal physically transmitted
-- [] Test the signal can be decode from other LoRa board
+- [x] Test the signal can be decode from other LoRa board

 ### Scheduling Interrupt